Monday, January 13, 2020

 American expats at Tucson Steak House & Bar in Cordoba, Argentina

-But there was something off about the baked potato.
-In the States, we tend to fluff the inside with a fork before we add the toppings.
-This was basically a whole baked potato with the toppings.
-So, he had to slice the potato with a knife and eat it.
-It's not a big deal, but if you're going to put a baked potato on the menu, then serve it the way it was intended.
+There was something a bit off about the baked potato.
+In the States, we usually fluff the inside with a fork before adding the toppings.
+But here, it was served as a whole baked potato with the toppings on top.
+So, he had to slice it with a knife and eat it that way.
+It’s not a huge deal, but if you're going to serve a baked potato, it should be done the traditional way.

 Baked Potato at Tucson Steak House & Bar in Cordoba, Argentina

-Now it was time for the main event: Dessert!
+Now, it was time for the main event: Dessert!
 I ordered the brownie with ice cream on top.
-My mouth watered when the waiter brought the plate.
-It looked so artistic, too.
-I didn't want to ruin it.
-But I was hungry, so I ate it anyway.
+My mouth watered when the waiter brought it to the table.
+It looked so artistic, I almost didn’t want to ruin it.
+But I was hungry, so I dug in anyway.

 Brownie at Tucson Steak House & Bar in Cordoba, Argentina

-I'd like to point out that brownies aren't popular in Argentina, so finding someone that knows how to make one right is pretty rare, at least in Cordoba City.
-The caramelized nuts on the plate were also a tasty touch.
+I should point out that brownies aren’t popular in Argentina, so finding someone who knows how to make one correctly is pretty rare—at least here in Cordoba City.
+The caramelized nuts on the plate were also a delicious touch.

 Brownie at Tucson Steak House & Bar in Cordoba, Argentina